bizzy-coding/bizzy-coding/README.md

+## 👋 Hey
-- 👋 Hi, I’m Laura Bizzle, but you can call me Bizz
+I’m Laura Bizzle, but you can call me Bizz

 ## 👩‍💻 About
 - Interested in - improving my React knowledge and developing my JS skills